mbbu/16S_Miniproject_Repo/Documentation.md

  ```
     qiime tools import --input-path ./otus.fastq --output-path ./otus.qza --type 'FeatureData[Sequence]'
 ```
- # Perform Alignment using Mafft
+ # Perform alignment using Mafft

  - Maftt is a tool used for multiple sequence alignment.
 ```